WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-02-14-install-on-premises-k3s-cluster.md

 Today, I would like to get more practical and show you how to install an on-premises k3s cluster and in the next post, I will install Azure Arc to manage the cluster.

+This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).

 ## Project Requirements and Restrictions

 My project has the following requirements and restrictions: